Irwin County is named for Jared Irwin, who was a Governor of Georgia.

 Contractor: Falls City Construction Company of Louisville, Kentucky

 Description: The building faces east and is a two story buff colored brick and concrete structure.
 The building is located on spacious landscaped grounds in the center of Ocilla.
 The east front has a large portico with four tall columns rising to a pediment at the roof line.
-There are similar porticoes on the north and south sides.
+There are similar porticos on the north and south sides.
 On the center of the roof is a dark brown colored cupola with clock and dome at the top.
-The courtroom is located on the second story.
+In the interior is a cross floor plan.
+The County Superior Court courtroom is located on the second story and has a high ceiling and a gallery at the rear.
+The building houses the County Superior Court, County Juvenile Court, County Probate and County Magistrate Court of the 2nd Judicial District.
 The building was renovated in 1972.
 The building was further renovated in 1999 to 2000.
-The architect was McCall & Associates of Valdosta.

 See: The architect, H C Lewman also designed and his company, Falls City Construction Company, built the courthouse in Stephens County.
 The cornerstone of each courthouse shows only Falls City Construction Company.